vinniezhang/web-collage-1/README.md

 The main piece of Claudia's assignment that I took and kept is the gif of the "Girl with a Pearl Earring."
-That inspired me to use mixed medias centering around other famous pieces of artworks, especially since there was an unused Mona Lisa jpg in the folder, which I spliced to create the right-sided column of only Mona Lisa's eyes.
+That inspired me to use mixed medias centering around other famous pieces of artworks, especially since there was an unused Mona Lisa jpg in the folder.
+I also added references to both Van Gogh and Monet pieces!

+Click [here](https://github.com/zixuanshao/web-collage) to see Claudia's original assignment 1!